 Page Content

-An emergency medical technician (EMT) provides emergency care for accident victims, people who suffer sudden illness or those whose health condition has deteriorated to a life-threatening state.
+An emergency medical technician (EMT) provides emergency care for accident victims, people who suffer sudden illness

 The Emergency Medical Program Services provides training at several levels: